tddfellow/tddfellow.github.io/source/about-me/index.markdown

 #### Achievements

 * Brought up 3 interns to the junior and later to middle level
-* Teached 2 middle developers skills required to be a team lead
+* Taught 2 middle developers skills required to be a team lead
 * Implemented Kanban in my team
 * Delivered Knowledge Base system for main product
 * Implemented TDD in my team and spread this idea to all other teams